al1brn/geonodes/generation/docgen/doc/parser.md

 ##### Returns

-- _str_ : Next character or None if end of file
+- _str_ : substitution textext character or substitution textone if end of file